Blog Layout

 The following are a few helpful exercises.
 Check with your doctor for specifics on your condition and what you should or should not do for your problem.

-Download PDF Version
+Download PDF

 Pain in the Achilles Tendon can be caused by pronation, intense training or overuse, or poor support from your shoes.
 Finding a pair of shoes with good support on the inside of a shoe or in the shoe’s foundation/upper can ease the amount of stress placed on your foot and calf, thus preventing injury to the achilles tendon.

-Bunions are an inflammation, or bony protrusion of the big to joint that can cause the area to become stiff and sore.
+Bunions are an inflammation, or bony protrusion of the big toe joint that can cause the area to become stiff and sore.
 The issue is usually caused by heredity, and if not properly supported can become worse.
 Finding shoes with proper arch support is key for treating bunions.
 Stop by The Foot Store to discover the proper support for you.

 Share by: